Physician Burnout Epidemic Demands Changes in Current CME Policy

 Please leave a comment ...

-What physician burnout trainings would you participate in if you were given CME credits?
+What physician burnout training would you participate in if you were given CME credits?